th2-net/th2-conn-http-server/README.md

 + **keystorePath** - path to new keystore (by default its using one from resources)
 + **keystoreType** - type of keystore (`JKS` by default)
 + **keyManagerAlgorithm** - type of keystore algorithm (`SunX509` by default)
++ **reportClientClosingConnection** - This option determines whether to publish an event when the connection is closed by client.
+Default value: `false`.

 ## NOTE